9 Red Flags That Your Freelance Tax Prep System Is Not Working

 Closing

-A broken tax prep system does not mean you are irresponsible.
+A broken freelance tax prep system does not mean you are irresponsible.
 It usually means your freelance business outgrew what you originally built.
 The fix is rarely dramatic.
 Small changes in tracking, separation, and cadence often create outsized relief.
 When your system works, taxes become predictable and boring.
 That boredom is a sign you are building something sustainable.

 About Self Employed's Editorial Process